Customized Tours

 Transport

-Himalayan Trails does not recommend riding on the roof of any form of transport we use, whether this be trains, boats or buses.
+Himalayan Trails does not recommend riding on the roof of any form of transport we use, whether this be trains, boats, or buses.

 1. Buses and cars

-In general travelling in any bus in Asia can be a hairy experience, with the existence of an invisible middle overtaking lane that doesn’t exist on western roads.
+In general traveling in any bus in Asia can be a hairy experience, with the existence of an invisible middle overtaking lane that doesn’t exist on western roads.
 If your guide thinks a bus driver is driving dangerously he/she will ask the driver to slow down.
 We accept that seat belts are not readily available on the transport we take in Asia, on either charter or public vehicles.
 When we charter a vehicle for the sole use of our group we wish to ensure that:

 2. Bicycles